pyflosic/fodMC/README.md

 Go to the folders 'examples'.

 #### Attention :heavy_exclamation_mark:
-Change the directory in the run.sh to your src-directory
+Change the directory in the run.sh to your src-directory (see manual as well).
-See manual as well.

 Then, type